vinuch/react-game/README.md

 **Step 3:** Generate the Green Sprites randomly on the board.
 If the board is of 10x10 for example.
 You need to place 10 Green Sprites randomly on the board.

 **Step 4:** Count the steps it takes for the player to hit all the green sprites on the board.

-**Important**: Do not use jQuery.
-Its important you ONLY use ReactJS.

-Please DO NOT fork this repo.
-Instead send the GitHub link to someone who interviewed you to take the interview forward.

 ## Setup